Caddis larvae AIDGAP

 Caddis larvae are very familiar aquatic insects.
+There is great fascination with their well-known case-building habits and abundance in many kinds of freshwater.
 But only a few of the 198 British and Irish species feature in popular guides.
 The challenge for the author was to produce identification keys for any caddis larva collected in Britain and Ireland.
 Ian Wallace is the organiser of the UK Caddis Recording Scheme.
 He has been collecting and identifying caddis larvae since 1970.

 This guide is part of the FSC’s AIDGAP series (Aids to Identification in Difficult Groups of Animals and Plants).
 AIDGAP guides are accessible keys suitable for non-specialists from age 16+.
 Since 1976, the AIDGAP project has published over 40 straightforward and clearly written identification keys to many different groups of plants, animals and other taxa.